sguox002/leetcode/review/hard_rev.md

         return dp[i][j]=max({d0,d1,d2,d3});
     }
 ```
+- note it needs strict increasing path.
+- need to restore for next loop
+- need to chang to INT_MIN while in exploring.
+- add a prev value to reflect the increasing requirement.

 354	Russian Doll Envelopes    		34.0%	Hard
 (w,h), return the max number of envelopes you can russina doll.